Cooking With Ayeh

 The base is a creamy garlicky yogurt which is topped with poached eggs, finished with a spicy oil to add a little kick and beautiful orange color.
 Served with crusty bread to mop up the runny eggs yolks and all the goodness left on the plate which is the best part!
 These Turkish eggs are easy enough to make for a weekday breakfast or great to serve for family and friends for a weekend brunch.

 I absolutely love Turkish food, and especially Turkish breakfast.
 It's actually one of my favorite things to eat when I travel to the Middle East.
 Whilst I haven't been to Turkey yet, I love traveling to Dubai which has a large Turkish community and influence.
 I enjoy indulging in Turkish cuisine then learn how to make the dishes at home.
-Falafel and sumac onions are some other favorites I love to make.
+Falafel and Turkish rice are some other favorites I love to make.

 Making poached eggs can sometimes be a little daunting, but don't worry I have you covered!
 I've included simple step by step instructions to walk you through and show you they’re so much easier than you think.
-Some other of my egg recipes to try are my crispy feta eggs, Persian omelette and Mediterranean frittata.

 Table of Contents